luiarthur/padawan/_posts/langcompare/2015-05-13-langcompare.md

 well.
 However, at times, especially when doing more computation-heavy analysis, R slows down and reaches memory limits.
 So, I've looked around for a language that is reasonably fast, and quick to develop.
 Conciseness usually means less room for coding errors and higher productivity.
-I tried out C++, Scala, and Julia.
+I tried out C++, Scala, Python, and Julia.
 (I also attempted C and Go, but soon realized the linear algebra libraries were a pain to grind through.)
 And since my computational work is usually Bayesian, I created my own criteria for judging performance — a standard Bayesian multiple linear regression algorithm.